 - Amount required for funding

 - Company’s growth stage The source of the funds can be either governmental or philanthropic

-Funding starts from NIS 50,000 and can reach several millions of NIS, depending on business volume; purpose of the requested funding; or even the company’s geographic location.
+Funding starts from ILS 50,000 and can reach several millions of ILS, depending on business volume; purpose of the requested funding; or even the company’s geographic location.

 Polish your look

 Many companies compete over obtaining these same funds, and it is therefore vital to ensure that your application, and in particular the enclosed business plan and marketing plan, look highly professional.

 The idea is to instill confidence in the funding organizations by conveying the message that the company has a great business potential, a staff experienced with conducting international business, along with a clear view of how they intend to utilize these funds.

 Unprofessional applications are rejected, such as by companies that lack a clear marketing plan as to how they intend to market their products abroad.